mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 ### 11:18 a.m.

 Kayden breaks the silence.
 “What the fuck?” he growls, stabbing his phone with his thumbs.
-I look over his shoulder at the alert on his screen: “You are no longer connected to the internet.”
+I look over his shoulder at the alert on his screen: _You are no longer connected to the internet_.

 “Language,” Ms. Anderlik says, but then huffs quietly.
 Her middle fingers swipe across her laptop’s touchpad, tap too many times.
 Her eyebrows knot.
 “Well, looks like the internet’s out,” she says as she calmly folds her laptop closed.
 “Screens off, everybody.
 Now.
 I don’t want to have to tell you again.
 We have to take this seriously.”